Bondy

 Bondy ([bɔ̃di]) is a commune in the northeastern suburbs of Paris, France.
-It is located 10.9 km from the centre of Paris, in the Seine-Saint-Denis department.
-In 2019, it had a population of 54,587.
+It is located 10.9 km from the centre of Paris, in the Seine-Saint-Denis department (93).

 Name

 The name Bondy was recorded for the first time around AD 600 as Bonitiacum, meaning "estate of Bonitius", a Gallo-Roman landowner.

 History

 During the Middle Ages, Bondy was mostly forest, and the forest of Bondy was a well-known haunt of bandits and robbers and was considered extremely dangerous.

 On 3 January 1905, a third of the territory of Bondy was detached and became the commune of Les Pavillons-sous-Bois.

+The current Hôtel de Ville was completed in 1970.

-On 30 October 2007, a gas explosion killed one person and injured 47 people.
+On 30 October 2007, a gas explosion killed one person and injured 46 people.

 Bondy and its integration into Paris is the subject of part of the second-last chapter of Graham Robb's book Parisians.

 Administration

 Bondy is part of the canton of Bondy, created in 2015.